Mouzier/MindPal/README.md

 # MindPal
 Mental Health App for students

-MindPal is an app specially designed for students which is a user-friendly and is helpful in relieving stress and improves user's mood.
+MindPal is an app specially designed for students which is user-friendly and is helpful in relieving stress and improves user's mood.
 The app is not completely implemented.
 A demo on how the app functions is given in the link below.

 https://drive.google.com/drive/folders/1zKHg95uRQk6bZMZbkQua6R6M9nYoeJQn?usp=sharing